Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 What is your risk tolerance?

 Assessing your risk tolerance is more of a personality question.
-Are you a risk-taker that is willing to ride out some turbulent moves in share prices in order to potentially achieve better long-term returns?
+Are you a risk-taker who is willing to ride out some turbulent moves in share prices to potentially achieve better long-term returns?
 Or, would large swings in the value of your portfolio make you nauseous?

 There’s tremendous variety within the share market when it comes to risk.
 Just to name a couple of examples, a company like CSL Limited (ASX: CSL) that has a long track record of profitability and a young and unproven but high-potential stock like WiseTech Global Ltd (ASX: WTC) represent two different ends of the risk spectrum.

 This is another question that can help you choose stock investments that are right for you.
 If your priority is to grow your money, for example, you don’t need to focus on dividend-paying shares.

 On the other hand, if you plan to rely on your stock investments for income, you may want to focus on higher-paying investments only.
 This is even true if you decide that you’re best suited to invest in index funds.